You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 tmux

 This creates an unnamed session and attaches you to it.
-You’ll see a status bar at the bottom showing session information.
+A status bar at the bottom shows session information.

 Create a named session: